Splitting, Splicing and Projection in BPD Personalities

 trait too, when they feel a need to assign their own normal/positive

-facets to a domineering, cruel BPD partner whom they think
+facets to a domineering, cruel BPD partner whom they swear is

-really loves them!
-Inability/unwillingness to acknowledge and accommodate
+to acknowledge and accommodate one's own darkness, derails

-and "basically good" as they~ but humans are not
+good" as they~ but human beings are not all

 read a magazine interview (in Vanity Fair, September/2011) with